Adding or becoming an authorized user can affect your credit in positive or negative ways.

 Either way, before you take the authorized user route, make sure you know exactly where you’re headed.
 There are important pros and cons to being or adding a credit card authorized user.

-Click or swipe for 7 things to know before adding or becoming a credit card authorized user.
+Below are seven things to know before adding or becoming a credit card authorized user.

 Click here to sign up for our free financial education email course.